To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Alexandra Hills is predominantly a residential area that encompasses large bushland areas to the east and south-west of the suburb.
 Located in the vicinity of Hanover Drive and Nanette Court is the Cleveland Wastewater Treatment Plant and the Alexandra Hills Reservoir.
 Both of these pieces of critical infrastructure adjoin medium to high bushfire hazard land and if compromised would have significant impact on communities in the north of Redland City.
 The Greater Glider Conservation area between Windemere Road and Vienna Road is marked by a high bushfire hazard, which is bordered by residential properties and Redland Bay Road.

 Properties adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
 During a wildfire, embers can travel up to 3km in front of a fire line which means residents need to be vigilant and be prepared.
 For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Fire and Emergency Services website to create your Bushfire Survival Plan.

-Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire in the area.
+Redland City Council employs a range of fire mitigation strategies to reduce the risk of bushfire on Council owned land and impact to surrounding areas.
 These strategies include hazard reduction burning (back burns), fire breaks and weed management.
-Redland City Council is also investigating arrangements with Queensland Fire and Emergency Services to support fire mitigation activities around the city.
+Redland City Council works with its Local Disaster Management Group partners to undertake fire mitigation activities around the city.